Battle of Horlivka: Events

 Starting on 21 July, Ukrainian forces made repeated attempts to enter Mayorsk, a suburb of Horlivka.
 Light skirmishes were reported across the city.
 A fighter jet from the Air Force of Ukraine was shot down over Horlivka on 23 July, after it attacked DPR positions in the city.

 After a lull, fighting resumed in Horlivka on 27 July.
 Government forces launched an offensive to recapture the city, and said that they had encircled it.
-They also said that they had destroyed checkpoints manned by DPR insurgents on the outskirts of the city.
+They also said that they had destroyed checkpoints defended by DPR insurgents on the outskirts of the city.
 DPR leaders said that they maintained control over some positions on the city outskirts.
 Ukrainian government said the fighting killed at least thirteen people, including two children.
 27 July proved to be one of the most tragic in terms of civilian casualties as result of a "Grad" salvo fired at the centre of the town with both sides blaming each other.
 A spokesman for the government military operation in the Donbas said that DPR forces had fired Grad rockets on civilian areas in an attempt to discredit government forces.
 DPR commanders in Horlivka said that if government forces did not withdraw from the city, they would kill hostages they had been holding, and also blow up the city's chemical plants.
 During the fighting, government forces said they killed at least twenty insurgents, and destroyed eight military vehicles on the outskirts of the city.